 But this is my point: Changing your thinking changes nothing out there, in the vast universe surrounding you.
 It changes something inside of you.
-Changing your perception, your focus, your emotions and your thinking from negative to positive (from what you lack to what you want) has an enormous effect on your motivation, energy and creativity and that’s why you will then be more efficient working towards your goals.
+Changing your perception, your focus, your emotions and your thinking from negative to positive (from what you lack to what you want) has an effect on your internal state – your motivation, energy and creativity and that’s why you may†then be more efficient working towards your goals.
 It’s that simple.

 No electromagnetic waves emanate from your head, magically transforming the universe.
 No mystical vibrations affect your surroundings.
 Changing your thinking does not change the quantum states of objects around you in any reliable, useful way.
 The universe doesn’t stand ready to grant your every wish.

 Rather, you change yourself and THEN you change your circumstances.
-It works through a combination of entirely non-mystical, psychological and rational mechanisms, including confirmation bias, positive thinking and optimism.
+It works through a combination of entirely non-mystical, psychological and rational mechanisms, including confirmation bias†and optimism.

 The Secret offers precisely zero evidence that it could ever be otherwise, and instead proposes a number of mystical, unscientific and entirely unproved explanations.
 That’s why looking to this movie for explanations and insight will weaken your understanding of the TLoA and reduce your ability to successfully employ it.

-So, while the law of attraction is real, the movie, quite simply, is fake!
+So, while the law of attraction is real(ish), “The Secret”, quite simply, is fake!